eBay/digital-signature-verification-ebay-api/README.md

 ## Integration Test

-An integration test can be run that will add a signature to an HTTP message in `ApplicationTestsIT.java` and then to verify the same signature.
+An integration test can be run that will add a signature to an HTTP message in `ApplicationTestsIT.java` and then verify the same signature.

 ## How to Compile the Code and Build the Container
+In order to compile the code, OpenJDK 11 or higher is required.

+NOTE: This process has only been tested with OpenJDK 11.

-In order to compile the code, OpenJDK 11 or higher is needed (tested only on OpenJDK 11).
-Furthermore, Docker (or any other Docker alternative) is required to create and run the OCI image.
+Additionally, Docker (or any other Docker alternative) is required to create and run the OCI image.

 ```
 ./mvnw clean install